0AlexZhong0/0alexzhong0.github.io/content/posts/2022-11-14-speed-up-ecs-task-deployment.md

 3. Container image pull behavior

+Fargate tasks don't cache the Docker images.
+Consider the following methods to speed up the image pulling speed.

 - A new ECS task needs to pull a fresh Docker image over the network before running.
 The more vCPUs a task has, the more network bandwidth it has.
 Hence it can pull the Docker image faster.
-The minimum 0.25 vCPUs is enough for pulling images under 500MB, and 0.5 vCPUs to 1 vCPUs is sufficient for pulling images between 500MB - 1.5GB.
+The minimum 0.25 vCPUs is enough for pulling images under 500MB, and 0.5 vCPUs to 1 vCPUs is sufficient for pulling images between 500MB to 1.5GB.
 - Use a smaller base image.
 - Store the image in the same region as the task.

 4. Task deployment